 more info: Institute for Public Art; Public Art Archive, an online collection of the most impactful public artworks worldwide; Public Art Review

-The Dreams’ Time Capsule project was hosted at the Castello di Rivoli Museo d’Arte Contemporanea, in Rivoli, from June to September 2014.
+The Dreams’ Time Capsule project was hosted at the Castello di Rivoli Museo d’Arte Contemporanea in Rivoli in Italy, from June to September 2014.

 Turin, May 15th, 2014

 The itinerant exhibition We-Traders.
 Swapping Crisis for City connects initiatives by artists, designers, activists and many other citizens from five distinct European contexts.
 In Lisbon, Madrid, Toulouse, Turin and Berlin.
 The project was supported by the Goethe Institute.